Fate is, well for the most part, and for the most of us, unknown. Until it’s the present or, as one sometimes look forward to, history.

 Fate in the form of gravel on pavement

 I lost control over the motorcycle due to unknown quantities of gravel in the road.
 The police arriving at the scene had to be shown by my riding companion where the gravel was.
 It was very hard to spot.

 Gravel on pavement is like marbles on a hard surface.
 Especially if you ride a motorcycle, in a curve.
 My travel companion saw the accident from behind.
-Fortunately he was far behind and avoided the hazards.
-He later heard from a local that road workers had been there with a sweeping machine the day before.
-But got problems with the machine and left.
+Fortunately he was far behind and thus avoided the hazards.
+He later heard from a local guy that road workers had been there with a sweeping machine the day before.
+But got problems with the machine, and left.

 There were no signs warning about gravel in the road.
 Quite literally a hazard waiting for a victim.
 What happened to me?
 Well lets see, some neural damages (surface oriented), a broken collarbone, a smashed shoulder, all 12 ribs broken on one side, some with multiple fractures, a pelvis fracture, a small/stable lower spine and hip fracture, left underarm and a smashed thumb.

 No damages to internal organs, no neck fractures.
 Had to undergo quite a bit of surgery.
 It would be fair to say I was lucky.
 The police investigator handling the accident certainly thought so.
 At present time it doesn’t feel precisely like luck though.
 Guess that’s understandable?

 Good, high quality equipment certainly helped to minimize injuries.
 Despite the brutal impacts and being phenomenally beaten & bruised all over I only had a minor wound on one arm.
 Plus a couple of small ones on the broken thumb.
 Proves to show that, regardless, one should and must use motorcycle gear at all times while riding.